Florian-BACHO/FDFA/README.md

-# Directional Direct Feedback Alignment
+# Forward Direct Feedback Alignment

-PyTorch implementation of the Directional Direct Feedback Alignement (DirDFA) algorithm [1].
+PyTorch implementation of the Forward Direct Feedback Alignement (FDFA) algorithm [1].
-The DirDFA algorithm uses Forward-Mode Automatic Differentiation to estimate backpropagation paths as feedback connections in DFA.
+The FDFA algorithm uses Forward-Mode Automatic Differentiation to estimate backpropagation paths as feedback connections in DFA.
 This is achieved by using [PyTorch's dual tensors](https://pytorch.org/tutorials/intermediate/forward_ad_usage.html) to compute directional derivatives in random directions during inference.